vives-project-xp/EducationalGame1/Board Game/Missions.md

 ## Mission 2 Waste Disposal:
 in this mission there is a new mechanic that allows you to dispose of pollution tokens.
+The Moral of this game is that you may be able to shift trash around (like is done to many south-east asian countries)

 ## Mission 3 Capitalism Rules:
 In this mode the player with the highest amount om money tokens at the end of the game wins.